Survey parties to the Northern Territory 1864–1870: Cadell expedition 1867

 In January 1867, realising they had no alternative site chosen for the capital, the South Australian Government instructed Captain Francis Cadell to assemble a party to investigate the coast of the Northern Territory, to choose areas suitable for agriculture, and a site for the settlement.
 Cadell and a few associates left for Sydney, where he engaged the wooden steamer Eagle for six months, with the option of extending for another three or six.
 There he also hired a crew (preferring not to employ South Australians) which would have included a number of woodcutters to feed the steamer's voracious boilers once the coal had been consumed.
 He had the ship refitted in Brisbane, and on 20 April the party of 26 men left for Victoria River.
-Cadell had an interesting nine months' expedition and made several useful findings, including the true nature of Flinders' Probable Islands in Arnhem Bay.
+Cadell had an interesting nine months' expedition and made several useful findings, including the true nature of Flinders's Probable Island in Arnhem Bay.
 He named the strait between Elcho Island and the mainland Cadell Strait after himself and the mainland peninsula Napier Peninsula after his surveyor.
 He discovered the mouth of the Roper River, and the condition (untouched) of the Escape Cliffs settlement.
 They visited Koepang for re-provisioning.
 They also returned to Burketown, Queensland at least once for the same reason.
 He took only 20 horses, so was unable to investigate far inland, and made no strong recommendation for the site of the capital, though his choice ultimately fell on the Liverpool River, in Arnhem Land.

 A. T. Saunders (1854–1940), South Australia's noted amateur historian and critic of Cadell the self-publicist and influence-peddler, had little to say on this page in his history.

 One contemporary newspaper editor however, held nothing back in his satire on Cadell's pomposity.